 Acres of GardensCelebrated Dutch garden designer Piet Oudolf was hired to design and implement the gardens at The Battery, which includes the 10,000 square-foot Gardens of Remembrance dedicated to those who died on September 11, 2001.
 These picturesque gardens which were planted to be vibrant in all seasons feature over 100 types of plants and perennials.
 Other garden projects within the park include the Battery Bosque, which encompasses 60,000 square-feet of gardens showcasing over 30,000 perennial plants.
-Click to book your tour.
+Click to book your Battery Park and South Street Seaport walking tour.
 Other highlights include the Battery Labyrinth, a walking path located at the northwest corner of the park.
 Created to mark the one year anniversary of the 9/11 tragedy, the Labyrinth is outlined with over 1000 granite blocks which form seven circular rings.
 Surrounded by an oasis of greenery, visitors are encouraged to walk the path and reflect while enjoying spectacular vistas of the harbour and the ultimate symbol of freedom, the Statue of Liberty.

 The Park at the Tip of ManhattanThe Battery is one of the oldest public spaces in New York City.
 Covering 25 acres of waterfront parkland, it is the first waterfront park in the city dating back to 1693.
 Over four million people visit the Battery each year, and many top New York City attractions are within easy walking distance of the park including the New York Stock Exchange on Wall Street and the South Street Seaport which houses boutiques, restaurants, and a satellite location of TKTS, the half-price Broadway Theater ticket booth.
 Many museums are also easily accessible such as the Museum of Jewish Heritage.
 The ferries to the Statue of Liberty and historic Ellis Island dock at the shore of the Battery, and tickets can be purchased at the Castle Clinton National Monument.
 The Battery is also next to the Staten Island Ferry Terminal.